opendp/smartnoise-samples/README.md

 ## SQL Data Access SDK

-[Notebooks on SQL Data Access:](https://github.com/opendifferentialprivacy/whitenoise-samples/tree/master/data) A set of notebooks showing how to use SQL to creat differentially private reports.
+[Notebooks on SQL Data Access:](https://github.com/opendifferentialprivacy/whitenoise-samples/tree/master/data) A set of notebooks showing how to use SQL to create differentially private reports.

 ## Reference Execution Service